Exit numbers changing on Interstate 49 in Bella Vista

-BELLA VISTA -- Lane closings are planned on Interstate 49 in Benton County beginning today so Arkansas Department of Transportation crews can update the exit numbers along the Bella Vista Bypass.
+BELLA VISTA -- Lane closings on Interstate 49 in Benton County began this week so Arkansas Department of Transportation crews could update the exit numbers along the Bella Vista Bypass.

 The last four northbound exit numbers on I-49 will be changed to correlate with the correct log mile designations.
 The changes are: